 Cooks Rd, Roblin Napanee

-Our build in Napanee with the Mathias family is part of the Carter Work Project – a Canada-wide effort to build 150 homes for #Canada150.
+Our build in Napanee with the Mathias family was part of the Carter Work Project – a Canada-wide effort to build 150 homes for #Canada150 in 2017.

 Home Sweet Home!
 The Mathias family is sleeping in their new home tonight.
 They said, “It’s the best night’s sleep in two months.
 The house is wonderful.”

 Welcome home James, Rachel, Joseph, and Dylan. ♥

 “Our story dictates we are not afraid of doing what it takes,” Rachel shared.
 “After having an open discussion with our [children] we are committed as an entire family.”